rafael-figueiredo-alves/rafael-figueiredo-alves/readme.md

 <img id="Firebase" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Firebase.png"> <img id="SQLServer" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/sqlserver.png"> <img id="MySql" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/mysql.png"> <img id="MongoDB" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/mongodb.png"> <img id="SQLite" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/sqlite.png">

 <p align="justify">My experience with databases includes SQL and no-SQL databases.
 I worked with SQL Server for a long time.
-The school I worked for used to use a program to manage the students and other stuff that took advantage of this powerfull database and I learned the structure of this database really well.
-I developed a lot of scripts (some running on Excel and some on my own apps) to work with ths database.
+The school I worked for used to use a program to manage the students and other stuff that took advantage of this powerful database and I learned the structure of this database really well.
+I developed a lot of scripts (some running on Excel and some on my own apps) to work with this database.
 Recently, I've been really interested in no-SQL databases like MongoDB and Firebase.
 Concerning Firebase, I'm making a framework to let Delphi and Lazarus take advantage of it.</p>

 # UI, UX, Design and Image Editing

 <img id="Lunacy" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Lunacy.png"> <img id="Figma" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Figma.png"> <img id="GIMP" src="https://github.com/rafael-figueiredo-alves/rafael-figueiredo-alves/blob/main/Images/en/Gimp.png">

 <p align="justify">When it comes to designing, I love using Lunacy from Icons8.
-It's a great app, very simple and powerfull.
-I developed posts for social network sites and I develop the prototypes of my apps (eTasks prototype was entirely developed on Lunacy).
+It's a great app, very simple and powerful.
+I developed posts for social networking sites and I develop the prototypes of my apps (eTasks prototype was entirely developed on Lunacy).
 I have watched some viodeos on Figma, I think it's interesting, but I really prefer Lunacy (even though I don't mind using any other design tool).
 To work with images, besides PowerPoint, I like to work with Gimp.
 It's free and it has really good resources.</p>

 # Code Editor and Git tools